 We present a pipeline to generate event-based datasets and train dynamic NeRF models in a self supervised fashion from event-based data; by reconstructing events from novel viewpoints and times, EvDNeRF can then act as an event camera simulator for a given scene.

-I am the student lead for CMU Team Tartans competing in the Mohamed Bin Zayed International Robotics Challenge 2020.
-This competition centers on autonomous robot teams completing tasks in real-world conditions.
-Specifically, the challenges address airspace safety, construction, and firefighting.
-Our team focused on 100% autonomous operation, and placed 8th and 4th in Challenges 1 and 2, respectively.
-In the Grand Challenge we placed 7th.
-Some key achievements of our team throughout the competition include: one of only four teams to autonomously pick and place a block with a UAV; most water shot onto outdoor fire with an autonomous UAV; only team to fly through a building window autonomously.
+I was the student lead for CMU Team Tartans in the Mohamed Bin Zayed International Robotics Challenge 2020, a competition centered on autonomous robot teams completing real-world tasks.
+Our team focused on 100% autonomous operation, and placed 8th and 4th in Challenges 1 and 2, respectively, placing 7th in the Grand Challenge.
+Some key achievements of our team include:

 Unmanned aerial vehicles (UAVs) and unmanned ground vehicles (UGVs) are often used to perform complimentary tasks for completing team missions, e.g., a UGV opening a door for a UAV, or a UAV scouting an area for a UGV.
 However, to maximize the benefits of such heterogenous teams, the robots will also need to be capable of performing tasks together, with physical interactions between the UAVs and UGVs.